ena-infrastructure/specifications/ena-oauth2-chaining.md

 Common to both use cases is that each API, or protected resource, requires the presentation of a valid access token that conveys some or all of the user's delegated access rights to the protected resource.
 To enable this delegation, the user's identity must be established and chained across subsequent calls.

-**Note:** The problem statements therefore do not include the use of the client credentials grant, where one service calls another without the involvement of a user or resource owner.
+The problem statements therefore do not include the use of the client credentials grant, where one service calls another without the involvement of a user or resource owner.
 Such usage is not affected by the chaining challenges described in this document and is therefore out of scope for this specification.

+**Note:** Section 1.5 of \[[Ena.OAuth2.Profile](#ena-oauth2-profile)\] describes the distinction between a user and a resource owner, and in some OAuth 2.0 deployments, the user is not the actual resource owner.
+This profile covers the following cases:

+- The user is the resource owner and, when directed to the authorization server, delegates access to a client for accessing a protected resource owned by the user.

+- A user (for example, an employee) uses an application (the client) that retrieves a protected resource owned by someone other than the user (for example, the user’s organization or another legal entity), but the user’s access is authorized according to the resource’s access policy.
+In such cases, the user participates in the OAuth 2.0 flow to verify their identity and confirm that they are authorized.

+The requirements for the use of OAuth 2.0 token exchange may differ depending on whether the user is the actual resource owner.
+Where this is relevant, this profile explicitly specifies under which circumstances a given requirement applies.
+See [Section 4.3, Token Exchange and the User and Resource Owner Distinction](#token-exchange-and-the-user-and-resource-owner-distinction).

 <a name="requirements-notation-and-conventions"></a>
 ### 1.1.
 Requirements Notation and Conventions